 If you don’t want it printed or broadcasted, DON’T SAY IT!

-Say it in 20 seconds or less! ( Preferably 15 seconds or less) It’s not easy to do in hospice care.
+Say it in 20 seconds or less. ( Preferably less.)

 Never give reporters your personal opinion—especially about other subjects.